 Noodles with poppy seeds and sugar.

 Small little crescent shaped biscuits served with powdered sugar on top.
+You can learn how to make the vegan version of these crescent walnut cookies here.

 A crumbly cake with a lattice design on the top.
 It's usually filled with jams or plum butter.
 The name comes from the Austrian city of Linz.